rufuspollock-okfn/cop21/agreement/index.md

 4. The Conference of the Parties serving as the meeting of the Parties to this Agreement shall keep under regular review the implementation of this Agreement and shall make, within its mandate, the decisions necessary to promote its effective implementation.
 It shall perform the functions assigned to it by this Agreement and shall:

-    a.
-Establish such subsidiary bodies as deemed necessary for the implementation of this Agreement; and
+    1. Establish such subsidiary bodies as deemed necessary for the implementation of this Agreement; and
-    b.
-Exercise such other functions as may be required for the implementation of this Agreement.
+    2. Exercise such other functions as may be required for the implementation of this Agreement.

 5. The rules of procedure of the Conference of the Parties and the financial procedures applied under the Convention shall be applied *mutatis mutandis* under this Agreement, except as may be otherwise decided by consensus by the Conference of the Parties serving as the meeting of the Parties to this Agreement.